Help Prevent a Lost Generation in Norfolk

 But unlike elsewhere, Norfolk is not waiting.
 Community groups across the county have the solutions: practical, proven, rooted in local insight, and ready to deliver right now

-We are launching an urgent appeal to close the gap.
-Together, we can help communityled, highimpact projects start immediately.
+Our urgent appeal to close the gap raised over £38,000!
+Together, we can now help communityled, highimpact projects start immediately.

-We have set ourselves the ambitious goal of raising £100k, doubling the number of projects we can support.
-Every £1,000 raised will help an average of 6 young people find the skills, confidence and pathways to training or work.
+Every £1,000 raised will help an average of 7 young people find the skills, confidence and pathways to training or work.

 Your support will help us: